Fluci/croc/coding_guidelines.md

 ## Cleanup

+- *Is it complete?*: Having many goals in life, some (especially private) projects tend to be done under time pressure or in small chunks of time scattered here and there (on the train to work, while waiting for the spaghetti-water to get hot, …).
+Per se, that's often not a problem.
+At least take your time before committing to make sure you've done every change you intended to do and nothing is missing.
 - *Write descriptive comments with context*: Imagine: The first thing somebody sees of your code, is the HTML documentation for your class.
 If a variable is called `alarmSettings`, don't comment it with `settings for the alarm`.
 Try to give something more descriptive like `allows to set alarm attributes like date, time and duration, for a complete list of possible values see xxx.`